Maverick Playing Cards: Collector’s Guide

 Pinochle, Euchre, and Specialty Formats

-In addition to standard poker decks, Maverick has long been offered in formats designed for popular American card games such as pinochle and euchre.
-These decks are tailored to their specific games while maintaining the same dependable Maverick quality.
+In addition to standard poker decks, Maverick has long been available in formats designed for popular trick-taking games such as pinochle and euchre.
+These formats make Maverick useful not just as a general deck, but as a practical brand for specific game needs.

 How to Date Maverick Decks